jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

    atlas>

-Which is not the canonical set of simple roots.
+which is not the canonical set of compact simple roots.
 So we try different elements until we get the simple roots we want::

    atlas> x_b:=KGB(G,1)